Charifa01/Charifa01/README.md

 ## 🚀 About Me
 I am a Full-Stack Developer experienced in designing and implementing robust web applications.
 Proficient in both front-end and back-end technologies, I deliver high-quality, scalable solutions.

-## Other Common Github Profile Sections
-👩‍💻 I'm currently working on...

-🧠 I'm currently learning...

-👯‍♀️ I'm looking to collaborate on...

-🤔 I'm looking for help with...

-💬 Ask me about...

-📫 How to reach me...

-😄 Pronouns...

-⚡️ Fun fact...

 ## Badges